- OCSP is an Internet protocol carrying information on websites' certification status. But it has its own flaws.

 OCSP is the abbreviation for Online Certificate Status Protocol which is an Internet protocol utilized for conveying certificate revocation information.
 The information is used for security purposes.

-This is how OCSP works: Firefox sends a request to the OCSP server run by the Certificate Authority requesting information about the website’s certification status.
-The server then responds to the browser’s request indicating whether the certificate is still valid or has already been revoked.
+Firefox sends a request to the OCSP server requiring information about the website’s certification status.
+In return, the server indicates whether the certificate is still valid or has already been revoked.

 OCSP requests can slow down HTTPS connections.
 New certificates force the browser to make new requests which take more time to complete.
-If the browser cannot connect to the OCSP server of the Certificate Authority, it must either drop the connection or keep it.
-If the browser decides to continue the connection, this may pose serious security risks.
+If the browser cannot connect to the OCSP server, it must either drop the connection or keep it.